graphql-compose/graphql-compose/README.md

 # Right now just proposal, stay tunned.
-See previous unpublished version of mongoose to graphql module (fully rewrited graffity-mongoose): https://github.com/nodkz/graphql-mongoose
+See previous production ready, but unpublished version of mongoose to graphql module (fully rewrited graffity-mongoose): https://github.com/nodkz/graphql-mongoose
 By this link you may find what mash can be obtained from a map-derived-schema adapters/converters.
 So long live to middlewares and compose!
 This module `graphql-compose` should be ready in Mid of June.